hed-standard/hed-examples/docs/source/HedSchemaDevelopersGuide.md

 would expand on the category of actions to describe actions relevant for driving.
 Partnering to the standard schema reduces workload on the schema developers, as top-level categories help to organize relevant terms into stable categories.
-Additionally, it ensures the power of search generalizability is not reduced for terms that are part of a library schema (i.e.  Actions relevant for driving are returned when searching for `Action`).
+Additionally, it ensures the power of search generalizability is not reduced for terms that are part of a library schema (e.g.,  actions relevant for driving are returned when searching for `Action`).
 For more detailed rules and syntax about partnering see the [**Partnered schemas**](https://hed-specification.readthedocs.io/en/latest/07_Library_schemas.html#partnered-schemas) section of the [**HED specification**](https://hed-specification.readthedocs.io/en/latest/index.html).